open-xchange/appsuite-frontend/documentation/features/metrics/03-analytics-solutions.md

   <!-- End Piwik Code -->
 ```

-## Appsuite properties
+## OX App Suite properties

 Now we have to extract some of the information used in this script.
-The script itself do not has to be added to OX Appsuite.
+The script itself do not has to be added to OX App Suite.
 Use the following file to adjust/add the properties:

 ```
   /opt/open-xchange/etc/settings/metrics.properties